e2nIEE/pandapower-homepage/_pages/about.md

    - flat start
    - voltage vector of a previous calculation
    - initialization with a DC power flow

 #### Performance
 Some parts of the pandapower solver have been accelerated using the JIT compiler [numba](https://numba.pydata.org/).
+This makes the pandapower Newton-Raphson significantly faster than the PYPOWER solver from which it was originally derived.
-This makes the pandapower Newton-Raphson To outline the difference in computational time, the convergence times for different standard MATPOWER case files are shown here:
+To outline the difference in computational time, the convergence times for different standard MATPOWER case files are shown here for MATPOWER, PYPOWER and pandapower:

 <img src="{{"/images/about/speed_comparison.png" | relative_url }}" alt=""/>
 <figcaption>Power flow speed convergence time comparison of different open source tools <a href="https://doi.org/10.1109/TPWRS.2018.2829021" title="L. Thurner, A. Scheidler, F. Schäfer et al, pandapower - an Open Source Python Tool for Convenient Modeling, Analysis and Optimization of Electric Power Systems, IEEE Transactions on Power Systems, 2018.">[1]</a></figcaption>

-The pandapower timings distinguish between power flow solver and conversion overhead, which includes BBM conversion as well as result extraction.
-It can be seen that pandapower is faster than PYPOWER in all cases due to the jit accelerated building of the Jacobian matrix and other aspects of the Newton-Raphson solver.
-It can also be seen that while the conversion overhead takes up more than half of the calculation time for small networks, its share decreases significantly for larger networks.
-While pandapower is slower than MATPOWER for small networks, it is faster for medium sized and large networks, even including the conversion overhead for the BBM.

-#### Timeseries Simulations

-By default, the BBM conversion is carried out before every power flow.
-However, if multiple subsequent power flows are performed for the same network that only differ in the nodal power injections, the conversion into a BBM becomes redundant.
-For this reason, pandapower offers the possibility to reuse the BBM and the nodal point admittance matrix from previous power flow calculations.
-This feature can speed up applications like quasi-static time series simulations or heuristic power set point optimizations.
+While PYPOWER and MATPOWER operate directly on the bus-branch model of the grid, the element based power system model in pandapower requires mappings and conversions of grid data and results into the tabular data structure.
+The graph shows that this conversion can take a significant amount of time in smaller networks, but its share decreases in larger networks.
+Even with the conversion overhead, pandapower is the fastest of the three tools in large grids with >1000 nodes.

 #### Other solvers
 In addition to the default Newton-Raphson solver, pandapower also provides an implementation of a backward/forward sweep. pandapower also includes an Iwamoto variant of the Newton-Raphson, which includes a damping factor that can help convergence in ill-conditioned problems.
 It is also possible to use the fast